Vancouver Island has hot springs, and Hot Springs Cove is the best place to go if you are hankering for a soothing dip.

 How to Avoid the Crowds

-As mentioned, the hot springs can get very busy, especially during the summer months.
+As mentioned, the hot springs can get very busy, especially during the summer.
 To truly enjoy this location, follow in our footsteps and get there before the boats do with a float plane ride, or consider staying overnight.
 A private campground operated by the Hesquiaht First Nation is located just north of the government dock.

 Maquinna Campground